by Slone Mathieu

 EXCESSIVE PERSPIRATION.
 Botox can be injected into the sweat glands, which block chemical signals from key nerve endings, to effectively deactivate the glands and reduce excessive sweating.
 It is most commonly used to control perspiration in the underarms.
 However, the treatment can be directed to the palms as well.
 This presents a possible solution if your job requires a firm grip or a steady hand.
 Calling everyone from Firefighters to Surgeons, and Politicians to PR Pros!

 GUMMY/TOOTHY SMILE.
 The traditional treatment to correct a “BIG” smile is a surgical procedure called a Gingivectomy.
 Healing time can be extensive and the cost may be high, which is what makes Botox a viable option.
 By injecting Botox into the muscles that elevate the upper lip, you can effectively block the nerve and relax the muscle to reduce your smile size.

 ACNE.
 Botox can be used to block the dermal chemical that is responsible for increased sebum production, thereby reducing the oil slick and controlling the inflammatory response of acne.
 Injected directly into an infected pore, it can also prevent the expansion of the erector pili muscle that surrounds the skin’s pore.

-So, if you want it done “just right”, with an optional cherry on top of your porridge, book your appointment with Dr. Russo and Staff.
+So, if you want it done “just right”, with an optional cherry on top of your porridge, book your appointment with Boston plastic surgeon, Dr. Russo and his staff.